grrolland/archi-groovy-scripting-plugin/README.md

 Archi Groovy help you to manage JARs dependency for your script.
 All the Java ecosystem is on your hands.
 See the dependency section to know more.

 You can use your favorite IDE to edit and control version for your script.
-Archi Groovy Scripting was successfuly tested with Eclispe and IntelliJ IDEA.
+Archi Groovy Scripting was successfully tested with Eclispe and IntelliJ IDEA.

 Archi Groovy users can share their scripts and learn from each other, see here for some shared scripts.